 Our physicians are always available to you if you are in the hospital, but you will be admitted to the care of a hospitalist—a hospital-based physician.
 A hospitalist is familiar with the organization and processes of the hospital in which he or she is based, which enhances efficiency.
 They will coordinate your care with your primary care physician.
 We have a collaborative agreement with hospitalists from INOVA Alexandria Hospital, INOVA Fairfax Hospital, and Virginia Hospital Center.
-Please identify Steinmetz Medical Associates as your primary care provider so we can coordinate your care with the hospitalist.
+Please identify Inova Steinmetz Integrative and Functional Medicine Center as your primary care provider so we can coordinate your care with the hospitalist.

 Do you accept walk-in patients?

 All of our physicians see patients by appointment only; however we leave room in our schedule for day appointments.
 Please call us first thing in the morning so we can see you the same day.